aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/QLoRA (Quantized LoRA).md

 - The **Quantization Constant** is still used to stretch or shrink that Bell Curve to fit the specific block's magnitude.

 ### Paged Optimizers
 This is a failsafe feature.
-Occasionally during training, you get a "gradient spike"—a complex batch causes memory usage to explode momentarily.
+Occasionally during training, you get a "gradient spike", a complex batch causes memory usage to explode momentarily.
 Usually, this crashes your run (OOM Error).

 QLoRA utilizes **Unified Memory** (a feature of NVIDIA GPUs).
 - If VRAM fills up, it automatically "pages" the Optimizer States (the training memory) to your computer's **System RAM (CPU RAM)**.
 - It's slower, but it prevents the crash.
 Once the spike passes, it moves data back to VRAM.

 #### What causes CUDA OOM?
-It is rarely the model itself that kills you—it is the **Optimizer**.
+It is rarely the model itself that kills you, it is the **Optimizer**.

 When you train a model, you are not just storing the weights ($W$).
 You are also storing the "notes" the optimizer keeps to decide how to update those weights.